-After performing a water or air measurement, the RAD8's internal sample cell will continue to contain the radon that was measured.
+After performing a water or air measurement, the RAD7's internal sample cell will continue to contain the radon that was measured.
 If this radon is still present when you start a new measurement, it will erroneously influence the next measurement.
 This is of special concern when the radon concentration of the last measurement was high relative to the next measurement.
-To prepare for the next water measurement, you must remove, as thoroughly as possible, the radon from the RAD8 and its air conducting accessories, including the aerator head, tubes, and desiccant.
+To prepare for the next water measurement, you must remove, as thoroughly as possible, the radon from the RAD7 and its air conducting accessories, including the aerator head, tubes, and desiccant.
 This procedure is known as "purging the system."

 To purge the system, you must have a source of radon-free (or relatively radon-free) air or inert gas.
-For most occasions ambient air is good enough, but instructions are given later in this section for very low-level measurements that demand purging with ultra-low-radon air.

-Before purging, ensure that the tubing bridge is in place between the RAD8's Pump Out and Detector In front panel ports, and that the Sample In and Sample Out ports are also populated with connectors.
-All RAD8 air fittings are 'normally closed', so no airflow is possible with unpopulated ports.
-Put the RAD8 into a purge cycle (Start Test > Purge) and, with no sample vial attached to the Aerator Cap, allow the RAD8 pump to flush the clean air through the entire system for at least 10 minutes.
+For most occasions ambient air is good enough, but see below.
+Put the RAD7 into a purge cycle with the "Test Purge" command, and allow the RAD7 pump to flush the clean air through the entire system for at least 10 minutes.
 After measuring very high radon concentrations, you should purge the system for at least 20 minutes.
-A purge time of 30 minutes should be long enough to remove almost all the radon after measuring a sample at 100,000 pCi/l.
-If the Bypass Assembly was in place during the test, open it for a few minutes to purge any radon from the short length of bypass tubing.
+A purge time of 30 minutes should be long enough to remove almost all the radon after measuring a sample at 100,000 pCi/L.

 Be sure to allow all the hoses and fittings to flush thoroughly by keeping them attached during the purge cycle for at least the first five minutes.
-Also be sure that the Small Drying Tube does not deplete its desiccant during the purge cycle.
-If the depleted (pink) desiccant gets to within 1 inch of the Small Drying Tube outlet, replace the tube with a fresh (blue) Small Drying Tube.
-After the first two or three minutes of purging, you may substitute the Small Drying Tube for the larger Laboratory Drying unit, to conserve the Small Drying Tube desiccant, and continue purging the system.
+Also be sure that the drying tube does not deplete its desiccant during the purge cycle.
+If the depleted (pink) desiccant gets to within 1 inch of the drying tube outlet, replace the tube with a fresh (blue) drying tube.
+After the first two or three minutes of purging, you may replace the small drying tube with the large laboratory drying unit, to conserve the small drying tube desiccant, and continue purging the system.

 Be careful about the air you use to purge!
-Ambient air may not be adequately free of radon to properly prepare the system for a low-level sample.
+Ambient air may not be adequately free of radon to properly prepare the system for a low level sample.
 The radon present in the purge air will add unwanted "background" to the next measurement.
-For example, a purge air radon concentration of 4 pCi/l will give about 4 x 18, or 72 pCi/l additional radon concentration to the next water result (40 ml water sample).
-This is too much background to neglect when measuring samples below 1,000 pCi/l, but if you are measuring only water samples above 1,000 pCi/l, you may consider this amount of error to be acceptable.
+For example, a purge air radon concentration of 4 pCi/L will give about 4 x 25, or 100 pCi/L additional radon concentration to the next water result (40mL water sample).
+This is too much background to neglect when measuring samples below 1,000 pCi/L, but if you are measuring only water samples above 1,000 pCi/L, you may consider this amount of error to be acceptable.
 To reduce the error due to purge air radon you may either subtract off the background from every measurement, or adopt strategies to reduce the background to acceptable levels.
-In any case, for levels below 1,000 pCi/l you should preferably use 250 ml vials, where ambient air of 4 pCi/l will give only 4 x 3, or 12 pCi/l additional radon concentration to the next water result.
+In any case, for levels below 1,000 pCi/L you should preferably use 250mL vials when ambient air of 4 pCi/L will give only 20 pCi/L additional radon concentration to the next water result.

-The best way to determine the background is to measure a "blank": a water sample containing no radon.
-To get radon-free water, purchase distilled water from your local pharmacy, or fill a container with tap water, and allow the container to stand closed and undisturbed for 4 weeks or more.
+The best way to determine the background is to measure a "blank", a water sample containing no radon.
+To get radon free water, purchase distilled water from your local pharmacy, or fill a container with tap water, and allow the container to stand closed and undisturbed for 4 weeks or more.
 The 4 week period allows any radon present in the water to decay away.
-Store your radon-free water in a closed air-tight container.
+Store your radon free water in a closed air-tight container.
 Remember that the background due to purge air radon will change when the air radon concentration changes, so if you intend to subtract background you should measure a blank sample at every measurement session.